gonuit/heroku-docker-deploy/README.md

           # Name of the heroku application to which the build is to be sent.
           heroku_app_name: ${{ secrets.HEROKU_APP_NAME }}

+          # Dokerfile name.
+Optional, by default will be set to "Dockerfile".
+          dockerfile_name: Dockerfile

+          # Additional options of docker build command.
+(Optional)
+          docker_options: "--no-cache"

           # Dokerfile directory.
           # For example, if you have a Dockerfile in the root of your project, leave it as follows: